JohnnieShen/cs257-Project-Ingenuity/README.md

 [![Watch the video](https://raw.githubusercontent.com/jaykim2022/cs257-Project-Ingenuity/main/Images/MImainmenu.jpg)](https://raw.githubusercontent.com/jaykim2022/cs257-Project-Ingenuity/main/Images/doorcutscene.mp4)
 ### Member Contributions
 - Johnny: Art (modelling, pixel art), build system and block management (for player and AI), enemy AI and sub-scripts.
 Toon and outline shader.
 Crafting and building UI.
 Game manager and end game conditions.
 Arena mode.
-- Liam:
+- Liam: Wheel physics, building system, player controller for build mode, rarities, game balance, AI converter script, AI spawner, level design, AI enemy prefab design
 - Jay: Level/terrain configuration, ProBuilder to add some geometric objects into the scene, particle FX (turret, rocket booster), sound design (ambient, background etc.), main menu UI/artwork, cutscene animation

 ### Instructions for Testing the Project
 _Instructions for Base Game_

-Load into the ~~Terrain~~ Mission Ingenuity 2 scene.

-In the ~~Terrain~~ Mission Ingenuity 2 scene, after launching the scene you will see a floating Command Module block which serves as the central point for the vehicle build.
+After launching the Mission Ingenuity scene you will see a floating Command Module block which serves as the central point for the vehicle build.
 At this point you will be in “Build Mode”.
 The controls follow a basic first person WASD control scheme with the mouse to move your perspective.
 Space and shift can be used to fly up and down respectively.
 You will additionally see a basic UI in the upper left hand side, indicating the current selected block as well as the amount available of that type.
 To cycle through the different block types, you can use the scroll wheel.

 You can access the menu by pressing TAB while in build mode.
 You can click the green recycle button or the hammer build button to convert any block into 10 scraps or 30 scraps into any block (for now).
 Beware!
 The conversions are lossy!